seydx/homebridge-camera-ui/README.md

 <img src="https://github.com/SeydX/homebridge-camera-ui/blob/master/images/hbcameraui.GIF" align="right" alt="HomeKit Overview" width="270px" height="541px">

-This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your RTSP Cameras with MQTT (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support.
+This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your RTSP Cameras with MQTT (motion), FTP (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support.

 This Plugin creates one accessory with two services.
 A camera service to access your camera via RTSP and a Motion Sensor service with FakeGato functionality to check the last movement and more.
 It creates also some custom characteristics to switch camera settings, eg SSH, FTP, Telnet etc within 3rd party apps like Elgato EVE. _(Custom Characteristics only for YI Cameras with YI-HACK v4)_